KatherineMEnright/BlancheAmes/README.md

        url="cuba map.jpg">

 ## The Suffragist Cartoonist
 Besides her work in botanical illustration, Blanche also put her visual arts training to use as a political cartoonist, producing eight cartoons advocating for women's suffrage in such publications as the *Boston Transcript* and the *Woman’s Journal and Suffrage News*.
 Blanche authored these cartoons in 1915, in the lead up to a referendum on an article that would grant women the right to vote in Massachusetts.[^14] As research for her illustrations, Blanche compiled scrapbooks of news clippings, stickers, and other print materials.
 These scrapbooks are held at and digitized by the Schlesinger Library, and a sample page is presented in the viewer to the right.
 Notice the "Votes for Women" stamps on the right of the page, and the roster of the Men's League for Women's Suffrage pasted at the bottom.
 The Schlesinger's folders of Blanche's papers contain many such lists of potential voters and donors that she maintained, doubtless to facilitate a wide network of allies for her advocacy work.
 The Needham League of Women Voters hosted an [online exhibition](https://lwv-needham.org/suffrage-cartoons-of-blanche-ames-2/) of Blanche's cartoons that brings together each of her cartoons alongside context on the suffrage fight at the time.
-Unfortunately the 1915 vote in Massachusetts failed, but this experience did not deter Blanche—she went on to advocate for a number of other women's causes, in the political sphere and in helathcare, for the rest of her life.
+Unfortunately the 1915 vote in Massachusetts failed, but this experience did not deter Blanche—she went on to advocate for a number of other women's causes, in the political sphere and in healthcare, for the rest of her life.

 <param ve-image
        fit="contain"